Breadfruit Agroforestry Workshops 2018

 - Attain higher overall productivity and profitability

-Participants will leave the workshops with an in-depth perspective on the opportunities and challenges of regenerative organic agroforestry with breadfruit, breadfruit establishment and care, product options, and economic evaluation.
+Participants will leave the workshops with an in-depth perspective on breadfruit establishment and care, breadfruit varieties, regenerative organic agroforestry with breadfruit, product options, and economic evaluation.

 Dr. Diane Ragone (all workshops)